VanessaMancia/Azure-Active-Directory-/README.md

 ---

-### When we create our Windows 10 client it's going to allow this client to be on a private virtual network, but still be able to access the internet through the domain controller.
+### We're going to configure routing so that clients on the private network can access the internet through the domain controller

 #### Go back to the domain controller and click "Add roles and features" > next > remote access > routing > next > Install